Airtable/blocks/packages/sdk/docs/api.md

 Add a minimum frame size constraint.
 Use \`.minSize`` to get the aggregate of all added constraints.

+Upon adding a constraint, if the block is focused and the frame is smaller than the minimum size, the block will enter fullscreen mode.

 ##### Parameters

 -   `sizeConstraint` **{width: ([number][75] | null), height: ([number][75] | null)}** The width and